-At the moment of impact, the vehicle must no longer be subjected to the action of any additional steering or propelling device or devices.
-It must reach the obstacle on a course perpendicular to the collision wall; the maximum lateral disalignment permitted between the vertical median line of the front of the vehicle and the vertical median line of the collision wall is \pm 30 cm
+At the moment of impact, the vehicle shall no longer be subjected to the action of any additional steering or propelling device or devices.
+It shall reach the obstacle on a course perpendicular to the collision wall; the maximum lateral disalignment permitted between the vertical median line of the front of the vehicle and the vertical median line of the collision wall is $\pm$ 30 cm.